Diallo75012/djangochatbotAI/notes.md

 - later maybe we would provide option for user to use default setting or to use his own chatbot customization.

 # Next
-- need to fix the logic and get those document_titles showing in the drop down as for the time being they are not
+- [x] need to fix the logic and get those document_titles showing in the drop down as for the time being they are not
-- need to go step by step, after that, need to have the chatbotsetting so informnation being displayed on the sidebar or if no chatbotsettings associated with the document_title have an empty form for user to customize chatbot, if user sends message without customization, we need to handle that in the backend with default value for chatbot more neutral
+- [x] need to go step by step, after that, need to have the chatbotsetting so information being displayed on the sidebar or if no chatbotsettings associated with the document_title have an empty form for user to customize chatbot, if user sends message without customization, we need to handle that in the backend with default value for chatbot more neutral
-- need to have user message visible in the webui with picture next to it
+- [x] need to have user message visible in the webui with picture next to it
-- need to have response andswer just under it with chatbot avatar if any or a default one that will be stored in static files just in case
+- [x] need to have response answer just under it with chatbot avatar if any or a default one that will be stored in static files just in case
 - then need to do all the unit tests
-- then need to start pluggin in AI
+- [x] then need to start pluggin in AI
 - then make those agents to interact with user
 - then add logging in the codebase
 - then create the other asynchrone workflow with agents analyzing logs
-- then replace caching with memecache isntead of native django cache or have that as fallback
+- [x] then replace caching with memecache isntead of native django cache or have that as fallback
 - then create a report or email stream for Devops/SRE team to have reports on the app logs
 - then dockerrize the app
 - have docker compose first and see if all works fine